jxcore/jxcore/test/README.md

 # Test cases

-Each of test cases by default is executed in three forms:
+Each of test cases by default can executed in three forms:

 * as plain JavaScript file
 * as jx package
-* as native jx package
+* as native jx package (standalone binary)

 # .json config file

-However in some cases native package should not be tested (e.g. when is spawning a child by `process.execPath`).
+However in some cases native packages should not be tested (e.g. when is spawning a child by `process.execPath`).
 Also some of test cases are designed to run multithreaded (mt/mt-keep) and/or receive extra arguments.
-Such cases may be implemented by using .json config file.
+Such cases may be implemented by using `.json` config file.

 For example, a test-case named *test-mt-values.js* may have it's configuration stored in *test-mt-values.js.json*.
 Please note, that we add ".json" to the end of full filename (including ".js" extension).

-If there is no .json file present - a test is executed as described on top of this document.
+If there is no `.json` file present - a test is executed as described on top of this document.

 ```js
 {